EvaMH-jpg/ArchiveProject1-master/README.md

 ### Tool:

-I used Cinema 4D in order to create the first visual sketches for my non linear timeline.
+I worked with Cinema 4D and Unity in order to create the first visual sketches for my non linear timeline.
 I wanted to create different islands which you can visit–on each island you find new information regarding human rights.
+I started to create the game in Unity with the first Island "Molo Songololo" which you can visit.
+Within the process I realized that the main focus, the Artefact, loses its importance and focus if I continue to work on the idea of the non-linear timeline.

+### Result:
 ![Image of 1st Issue of Molo Songololo Magazine](https://github.com/EvaMH-jpg/ArchiveProject1-master/blob/master/images/36.jpg?raw=true)